franksh/dsr-rossman-comp/readme.md

 - Naveen Korra
 - Frank Schlosser

-## Summary
+## Overview

-_Note_: A detailed explanation of our methodology and results is given in the notebook [notebooks/0_summary](notebooks/0_summary.ipynb).
+A explanation our methodology and results is given in the notebook [notebooks/0_summary](notebooks/0_summary.ipynb).

 We performed data exploration, data cleaning and feature engineering of the original Rossman store data.